skashequr/Sk-Hotle-Fontend/README.md

 ## Features

-The Tasty App offers a wide array of features:
+The Sk Hotle App offers a wide array of features:

 - **Recipe Search:** Users can search for recipes along with their ingredients and instructions.
 - **Categorical Filters:** Recipes can be filtered by categories such as British, Indian, European, and more.